Environment Variables¶

 - Check for extra whitespace in environment variables

-- Ensure redirect URIs match your configuration
+- Ensure redirect URIs match your

 Configuration File Not Found¶